 Decorated flour sacks can always be viewed in the museum, with the exhibited collection changing every six months.

 Researchers and enthusiasts of decorated flour sacks enjoy visiting the library and museum.
 The current curator, Marcus Eckhardt, has welcomed many researchers and, where possible, providing them an individual showing of decorated flour sacks.

-I myself have not been there yet.
+I am proud that I’ve been there myself.
 My visit, made possible in part by a Travel Grant awarded by the Hoover Presidential Foundation, was scheduled for April 2020, but had to be postponed due to travel restrictions and library and museum closures since March 14, 2020 due to the coronavirus.
 The museum reopened at the end of March 2022. this allowed me to do my sack research from June 13 to 24, 2022!